Reference guide A to Z of Abrasive Wheels terminology

 Cumulative Trauma

-Injury that develops gradually over time due to repeated small stresses rather than a single incident.
-Many abrasive wheel injuries are cumulative rather than acute.
+Injury that develops gradually over time due to repeated exposure rather than a single incident.
+Hand-arm vibration syndrome (HAVS) and noise-induced hearing loss from prolonged grinder use are cumulative rather than acute.

 E